 In a 4 quart slow cooker, this will fill the bowl about half way.
 So as long as your slow cooker can hold 2 quarts or more, it will work!

-Nope!
-You can use ground chicken, ground pork, or ground bison.
-I prefer ground meat in this chili though.
+You can use ground chicken, ground pork, ground chicken, ground turkey, or ground bison.
 Use what you like best!

 Do I have to cook the bacon first?

-As I was researching slow cooked chili, I learned that if you throw the bacon in raw, it will probably get mushy in the slow cooking process.
-So I cooked the bacon first.
-If you don't have bacon, or don't want to use it you obviously don't HAVE to use it.
-You'll likely need to add more salt though.
-Taste it at the end and add salt if needed.
+As I was researching slow-cooked chili, I learned that if you throw the bacon in raw, it will probably get mushy in the slow cooking process.
+So I cooked the bacon first so it keeps its texture.
+If you don't have bacon or don't want to use it, you obviously don't HAVE to use it.
+Make this how you like it.

 What if I don't have all the ingredients?